skiphansen/pano_progfpga/TestCommands.md

 Disconnected
 ```

-This is a rev B Pano G2:
+This is a rev C Pano G2:
 ```
 Running Test = chipIdRd
 Client connected : IP Addr = 192.168.123.206:8321